StoreConnect/sensorthings-api-deployment/deployment/helm/frost-server/README.md

 This Helm chart produces a fully operational [FROST-Server](http://www.opengeospatial.org/standards/sensorthings) stack composed of:
 - A (or several, depending on the number of replicas) FROST-Server's HTTP service(s)
 - A FROST-Server's database
-    - associated to a local volume
+    - associated to a local volume (enabled by default but can be disabled as explained [here](#about-volume-configuration))
 - A (or several, depending on the number of replicas) FROST-Server's MQTT service(s)
     - associated to an internal MQTT broker ([Eclipse Mosquitto](https://projects.eclipse.org/projects/technology.mosquitto))

-To have a view about the current deployed instances status, execute:
+To have a view about the Helm release status, execute:

     $ helm status <release name>

-Where `<release name>` is the name of the Helm release created earlier
+Where `<release name>` is the name of the Helm release

-To visualize logs about release's pods, execute :
+To visualize logs about Helm release's pods, execute :

     $ kubeclt get pods
     $ kubeclt logs frost-server-<pod suffix>